kelvinkoon/kelvinkoon.github.io/content/posts/ubc-ece-electives.md

 > Analysis, design and implementation of computer networks and their protocols.
 Application layer protocols, transmission control protocol (TCP), Internet protocol (IP), routing algorithms, reliable data transfer, multiple access, Ethernet.

 [ELEC331](https://ece.ubc.ca/courses/elec-331/) is an introduction on how the Internet works.
-Starting from the application layer, the course walks through each layer until reaching the bits in the physical layer.
+Starting from the application layer, the course walks through each layer down to the bits in the physical layer.

-It's a bit of an Eureka moment when you understand how the Internet's infrastructure works from the moment you click a link.
-Concepts like how reliable TCP is built on an unreliable IP layer was insightful into understanding how the Internet works under the hood.
+It's neat seeing how the Internet works under the hood from the moment you click a link.
+Concepts like how reliable TCP is built on an unreliable IP layer seem like elegant solutions to keep the Internet afloat.
 Networking is everywhere (as seen in my other electives), and I think the course content does a sufficient job at instilling the fundamental concepts.

 The course is taken directly from the [Computer Networking: A Top-Down Approach](https://gaia.cs.umass.edu/kurose_ross/eighth.php) textbook.
-As such, there's quite a bit of memorization, unfortunately.
+As such, there's quite a bit of memorization to the assessments.
 The slidesets help alleviate this issue, but it can still be overwhelming (particularly at the two lowest layers).
-Furthermore, the assignments are a mixed bag.
+Furthermore, the assignments feature programming and report components.
 The Python programming assignments are a gentle introduction to socket programming.
-However, the Wireshark labs are repetitive and tedious.
+However, the Wireshark labs are repetitive and tedious when it comes to generating and analyzing packets.

 All in all, it's a popular elective for both ELEC and CPEN students.
 A fair courseload for a 4-credit course.